 Anatomy and tumour types

 brainstrust asked Paul Grundy, a consultant neurosurgeon and our Patron, for his take on how the brain is structured and what the consequences would be if damage happened.
 It is the most complex organ and is the organ about which we know the least.
-Heart surgery?
-It’s not rocket science.
-Brain surgery, on the other hand, is – to the lay person.
-This page is to help you have a better understanding of how the brain is structured and the different types of brain tumour.
+This page is to help give you a better understanding of how the brain is structured and the different types of brain tumour.